OHI-Science/OHI-website/content/goals/biodiversity/species.md

 ### OTHER RESOURCES
 INTERNATIONAL UNION OF CONSERVATION OF NATURE (IUCN)

-The IUCN Red List of Threatened Species provides taxonomic, conservation statsu and distribution infomration on plants and animals in order to determine the relative risk of extinction.
+The IUCN Red List of Threatened Species provides taxonomic, conservation status and distribution information on plants and animals in order to determine the relative risk of extinction.

 [Learn more](https://www.iucnredlist.org/)